L.A. Confidential poster

 The inciting incident occurs at 28 minutes when Nightingale murder case begins.
 Officers assigned to investigate.
 Uncovering the first clues sets major plot in motion.
 Corruption deeper than expected..
 At 20% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional state to 9, launching the protagonist into the central conflict.

 The First Threshold at 49 minutes marks the transition into Act II, occurring at 36% of the runtime.
-This illustrates the protagonist's commitment to Detectives dive into conspiracy connecting multiple murders and organized crime.
+This reveals the protagonist's commitment to Detectives dive into conspiracy connecting multiple murders and organized crime.
 Different methods collide.
 Tensions escalate., moving from reaction to action.
 The emotional journey here reflects 9.

 The Collapse moment at 97 minutes (70% through) represents the emotional nadir.
 Here, Critical betrayal discovered.
 Allies endangered.
-Personal stakes for detectives at maximum., illustrates the protagonist at their lowest point with -2.
+Personal stakes for detectives at maximum., demonstrates the protagonist at their lowest point with -2.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 103 minutes initiates the final act resolution at 75% of the runtime.
 Final plan to expose corruption.
 Detectives unite despite differences.
 Resolve moral and professional arcs., demonstrating the transformation achieved throughout the journey.
 The emotional culmination reaches -2.